imzqqq/chat/website/spec/content/identity-service-api.md

 leaking potentially sensitive data.
 In particular, being able to construct large-scale connections between identities should be avoided.
-To this end, in general APIs should allow a 3PID to be mapped to a Chat user identity, but not in the other direction (i.e. one should not be able to get all 3PIDs associated with a Chat user ID, or get all 3PIDs associated with a 3PID).
+To this end, in general APIs should allow a 3PID to be mapped to a Matrix user identity, but not in the other direction (i.e. one should not be able to get all 3PIDs associated with a Matrix user ID, or get all 3PIDs associated with a 3PID).

 ## Web browser clients